 A TASTE OF JUDAISM®

-Q: I don’t know anything about Judaism…is this class for me?
+Q: I don’t know anything about Judaism.
+Is this class for me?

 Q: Can you describe A Taste of Judaism® session to me?

-A: Sure!
-While every class is slightly different there are some main constants that you can expect.
+A: While every class is slightly different there are some commonalities that you can expect.
 You will be warmly welcomed at the location by a volunteer or the class instructor.
 After everyone arrives the teacher will explain some basics about the Jewish texts that will be used to teach the course and he or she will likely distribute copies of these materials to you.
 Then you will dive in together to talk about the texts; how they illustrate Jewish values and thought and how they may be related to our contemporary lives.
 There will be ample time for questions and discussion.